Red-eye gravy

 Red-eye gravy is a thin sauce often seen in the cuisine of the Southern United States and associated with the country ham of that region.
 Other names for this sauce include poor man's gravy, bird-eye gravy, bottom slop, cedar gravy, and red ham gravy.
 The gravy is made from the drippings of pan-fried country ham mixed with black coffee.
 Red-eye gravy is often served over ham, grits or biscuits.

 A common practice is to dip the inner sides of a split biscuit into the gravy in order to add flavor and keep the biscuit from being too dry when a piece of country ham is added between the two halves, sometimes called the Southern "ham biscuit".
 (The Appalachian ham biscuit is simply a biscuit with country ham.)
 Another popular way to serve red-eye gravy, especially in parts of Alabama, is with mustard or ketchup mixed in with the gravy.
 Biscuits are then dipped in the gravy.

-In Louisiana, Cajun cuisine-style gravy is made with a roast beef instead of ham.
+In Louisiana, Cajun cuisine-style gravy is made with roast beef instead of ham.
 Black coffee is always used, and it is frequently a strongly brewed coffee substitute made from chicory.
 The gravy is ladled over the meat on a bed of rice, staining the rice a dark brown color.
 Often, French bread and some kind of beans, like butter beans, lima beans, or peas, are served as side dishes.